bnclabs/golog/README.md

 levels.

 **Ignore** ignore level can be used to ignore all log messages.
-Note that inly log-level can be specified as ``ignore``, no corresponding API is supported.
+Note that only log-level can be specified as ``ignore``, no corresponding API is supported.

 Panic cases